cdio/caio/README.md

 # CEMU

 CEMU is an emulator of 8 bit Home Computers.

-The current status is **Work-in-Progress alpha** and only the Commodore 64 is emulated, under Linux.
+CEMU is currently **Work-in-Progress** and at the moment only the Commodore 64 is emulated, under Linux.

 ![c64](/images/c64.gif "CEMU C64")
 ![gyruss](/images/gyruss.gif "Gyruss")